 You may notice swelling around the operation site.
 This may be a collection of fluid which is the same kind of fluid removed by any drains you may have had.
-It is not a serious problem and nothing you should worry about.
-However, if you experience any type of increasing swelling, please contact the ward or a member of the surgical team immediately.
+You may have to make a return visit to the hospital as an outpatient to have this done, but it is not a serious problem and nothing you should worry about.
+However, if you experience any type of increasing swelling after your operation, please contact the ward or a member of the surgical team immediately.
+(Phone numbers on page 3).